kx-Huang/GSI-SI206-Lab/README.md

-# Teaching Material for SI206 (Data-Oriented Programming)
+# Teaching Material for SI206

+This repo is the teaching materials for course SI206 (Data-Oriented Programming) in University of Michigan.

 - Instructor: Dr. Barbara (Barb) Ericson
 - GSI: Kexuan (Michael) Huang